-Brian is the founder of the Indianapolis Cultural Trail: A Legacy of Gene & Marilyn Glick.
-The Cultural Trail is a $63 million dollar, eight-mile, beautifully designed and landscaped bicycle and pedestrian pathway that connects every significant arts, cultural, heritage, sports and entertainment venue in Indianapolis' dynamic downtown.
-It was created by taking a lane of traffic away from cars and dedicating it to people on foot, bikes, Segways and wheelchairs.
-The national consulting firm, Project for Public Spaces chose the Indianapolis Cultural Trail as the best North American example of a big, bold, transformative project that is changing the way we think of cities and city life.
-The US Department of Transportation awarded the Cultural Trail a $20.5 million stimulus grant, one of only 51 grants awarded out of 1,400 proposals submitted in a merit-based competitive process.
+Brian is the founder and founding artistic director of the Indianapolis Cultural Trail: A Legacy of Gene & Marilyn Glick.
+The national consulting firm Project for Public Spaces chose the Indianapolis Cultural Trail as the best North American example of a big, bold, transformative project that is changing the way we think of cities and city life.

-Brian is the recipient of the Indianapolis Business Journal’s Michael A. Carroll Leadership Award, Visit Indy’s prestigious Bill McGowan Leadership Award, Downtown Indy's Downtown Champion Award and the Indiana University Public Policy Institute’s John Krauss Award for innovation in public policy.
-He has also been honored as the Indiana Citizen Planner of the Year, and has been recognized as one of the world’s most powerful Hoosiers.
+Brian is the recipient of the Indianapolis Business Journal’s Michael A. Carroll Leadership Award, Visit Indy’s Bill McGowan Leadership Award, and the Indiana University Public Policy Institute’s John L. Krauss Award for Innovation in Public Policy.
+He has also been honored as a Civil Rights Champion by the Indiana Civil Rights Commission, the Indiana Citizen Planner of the Year, and has been recognized as one of the world’s most powerful Hoosiers.
 In 2016, Brian was recognized as an Indiana Living Legend by the Indiana Historical Society.